Aynshe/XOrderHook/README.md

 # 🎮 XOrder - XInput Controller dynamically reorder

 My need was to be able to force the XInput index on Windows games for my arcade cabinet controllers, which can randomly reverse, especially with single-player games that used the wrong arcade stick.
 With this hook, I can force the index in-game on the fly.
+Sometimes I use my arcade cabinet from another screen with additional controllers connected, and the issue of controllers being assigned to the wrong index becomes quite annoying.
+This solution allows me to avoid unplugging the arcade sticks from USB or relying on a smart home workaround.
+I encounter the same issue when connecting through Moonlight using the Sunshine server.

 ## 📌 Overview
 XOrder is a Windows-based system that dynamically reorganizes XInput controllers in games through hooking.
 This ensures that the first controller is assigned to index 0, and subsequent controllers are incremented accordingly.